Lobster Charters in Puerto Rico | 4 Hour Trip

 What to Expect on the Water

-Free-Diving Gear & Techniques
+Free-Diving Techniques & Gear

 Customer Stories

-Guests consistently rave about the personalized attention and professional instruction they receive on these charters.
 "Super trip !!!
 Frank is very professional with a lot of knowledge.
 A true expert in what he does.
 Great communication and they freeze and packaged our catch too.
 We will be back!" - Karen

 Caribbean Spiny Lobster